Policies and Procedures

 - Helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.

-- Students requesting to use a service animal should complete a brief intake form at the Center for Students with Disabilities, located in the Wilbur Cross Building, Room 204.
+- Students requesting to use a service animal should complete a brief Student Information form at the CSD, located in the Wilbur Cross building, Room 204.

-- A statement from an appropriate treating physician that the service animal is required due to a disability.
+- A statement from an appropriate treating medical professional that the service animal is required due to a disability.

 - A description of the work and tasks the animal has been trained to perform.

-Southwest Operations Center – 486-5556 – Alumni Quad, CT Commons (formerly Grad), Hilltop, Garrigus Suites, McMahon, Shippee, Buckley, South Campus and West Campus
+- Southwest Operations Center – 486–5556 – Alumni Quad, CT Commons, Hilltop, Garrigus Suites, McMahon, Shippee, Buckley, South Campus and West Campus